QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/service-accounts-for-aws.md

 9. Copy the ARN for this role.
 You will need in the next step.

 ## Create a service account in the cluster’s namespace
-Create the service account and associate its IAM role to the IAM role you just created.
+Create the service account in the cluster's namespace you plan on using as the sandbox namespace, and associate its IAM role to the IAM role you just created.

 __To create the service account__: